Javier Cabada

-Javier Cabada (born October 25, 1931, in Barcelona, Spain) is a Spanish-American artist who paints colorful, abstract works.
-He has been exhibited in galleries and museums such as the Royal Institute of Thailand in Bangkok, Thailand; the Tretyakov Gallery in Moscow, and the Corcoran Gallery of Art in Washington, D.C.
+Javier Cabada (born October 25, 1931) is a Spanish-born American visual artist.
+He is known for painting colorful, abstract works.
+His works have been exhibited in galleries and museums such as the Royal Institute of Thailand in Bangkok, Thailand; the Tretyakov Gallery in Moscow, and the Corcoran Gallery of Art in Washington, D.C.
+Cabada lives in Washington, D.C.